 The Caucasus is the most southeastern corner of Europe, a rather remote and unknown region of the world.
 This is where Europe meets the Middle East and Western Asia, a world away from other European areas like Scandinavia, the U.K., and even the Balkans.

 If you don’t feel like reading some factual background and information about Caucasus travel, feel free to skip the next couple of sections.
-You can head straight to the Caucasus countries overview or the best places to visit in the Caucasus sections.
-For those who are interested in the fascinating diversity of this underrated region, we’ve got a brief overview below.
+You can head straight to the Caucasus countries overview of the best places to visit in the Caucasus sections.
+We’ve got a brief overview below for those interested in the fascinating diversity of this underrated region.

 Diverse In Its Diversity

 Although it’s a rather small region, there are all kinds of diversity going on.
 First of all, it’s exceptionally diverse geographically, being squeezed between the Black Sea and the Caspian Sea and crossed by the Caucasus Mountains.